dianamontero7/NextBite/README.md

 - **Ingredient-Based Suggestions:** Provides recipes based on what users have at home.

-- **Dietary Conditions Handling:** Accounts for user dietary restrictions.
+- **User Preferences Handling:** Accounts for dietary restrictions, meal size, type, servings, and ingredients to avoid.

 - **User-Friendly Interface:** Clean, responsive frontend.